dinmasovic/guitar_shop/README.md

 The app uses React + Vite, Docker and i18next.
-The project has a dockerfile, all you have to do is open clone the repository, open command promp, change directory to the project and run:
+The project has a dockerfile, all you have to do is open clone the repository, open command promp, change directory to the project location and run:

 docker build -t guitar-shop-app .